korlibs/korge-fleks/README.md

 # Korge-Fleks

 This is the [Fleks Entity Components System](https://github.com/Quillraven/Fleks) integration for KorGE Game Engine.
+Korge-fleks consists of a growing set of component definitions and dedicated systems.

+with some supporting stuff like AssetStore, etc. which are reusable or will get better reusable over time.
+Eventually this will grow into a specialized game engine for 2D platform games or similar.
+It depends what the ECS systems will be able to do.

 Upstream project for Fleks ECS can be found here: <https://github.com/Quillraven/Fleks>